 Interview with Mark Meharry, loosely transcribed from a conversation on BBC Introducing: Fresh On The Net on Sunday April 5th 2009

 TR: Towards the end of last year one of our Websites Of The Week was musicglue.com with its provocative slogan “You have been told file sharing has been bad for business: you are misinformed.”
 It’s the brainchild of Australian online music pioneer Mark Meharry.
 How did you first come up with the whole idea of Music Glue ?
+It is best to check out and visit here for the best business advice.

 MM: Really just looking at what was happening in the world when Napster arrived on the scene, and how the record companies dealt with the changes that were happening online.
 Napster allowed users to post their music collection online and share that music with others – it’s now called peer-to-peer filesharing.
 Napster completely revolutionized the way people acquired music.